jasonmacduffie/isles-of-maga/intro.md

 - **Cosmology:** There is only one plane of existence, the physical universe that the world of Agreus occupies.
 There are, however, alternate timelines that can be traversed to some degree.
 Magic is also a physical force, coming from an individual's life-energy.

 - **Nativists:** The natives of the islands include Orcs, Goblins, and Ogres, who will attack Republican towns to reclaim their land.
 They are not evil, but will generally attack Republican races.
+Note that Gnomes are a subrace of Goblins that are especially attuned to magic.

 - **Mages Guild:** Arcane magic is illegal except for members of the Mages Guild.
 Members are required to report magical findings to the guild in order to maintain membership.